Public Holidays in Marshall Islands 2026 – National & Cultural Days

 Notes & Observations

-• Remembrance Day is also called Nuclear Victims’ Day or Bravo Day, marking the impact of mid-20th century nuclear testing.
+• Remembrance Day is also called Nuclear Victims’ Day or Bravo Day, marking the impact of nuclear testing in the mid-20th century.

-• The Marshall Islands recognizes both national holidays and religious observance days.
+• The Marshall Islands observes both fixed-date holidays and weekend “observed” holidays.

-• For comparison with another small island nation that distinguishes national and public holidays in a formal legal structure, see Public Holidays in Malta.
+• For comparison with another island nation that distinguishes national and public holidays, see Public Holidays in Malta.

 Frequently Asked Questions (FAQs)

-The Marshall Islands has approximately 11 national public holidays in 2025.
+The Marshall Islands observes approximately 11 national public holidays in 2026.

 What is Remembrance Day / Nuclear Victims’ Day?